1. Why use this guide?

 6.1 Records of the anti-slavery movement

 After 1807 the British anti-slavery movement entered a new phase.
 The Society for Effecting the Abolition of the Slave Trade gave way to the African Institution.
 Papers on the African Institution can be found at the British Library (the Institution's published Reports).
 Further research into the congresses can be pursued in FO 27; FO 84/1-2; FO 92/1, 4, 7-8, 17-22; FO 95/9/2; and FO 139/46.
-Other sources include personal papers that can be found at the British Library and in local archives and repositories which can be searched through the National Register of Archives.
+Other sources include personal papers that can be found at the British Library and in local archives and repositories.
+Find these by searching our catalogue and filtering your results to only show those from other archives.

 6.2 Diplomatic efforts to suppress the slave trade